Bridled nailtail wallaby

 - As has been done with Avocet Nature Refuge, perpetual conservation agreements can be used to conserve areas of remnant vegetation that provides habitat for bridled nailtail wallabies.
 Under such agreements, incentives and support are provided to landholders and access to the property can be negotiated.

 - Research can also help the bridled nailtail wallabies by discovering information that will improve their conservation management.
-Current research projects undertaken by the University of Queensland are investigating the effects of food quality on different populations, the impacts of introduced predators, and habitat restoration.
+Recent research projects include:

 Gordon, G and Lawrie, BC 1980.
 The rediscovery of the bridled nailtail wallaby (Onychogalea fraenata Gould) in Queensland.
 Australian Wildlife Research 7: 339-345.